IgniteUI/igniteui-docfx/en/components/tabbar.md

 ### Customizing Tabs

 Let's modify the tabs and make them more appealing by including icons.
-The Tab Bar control is compatible with the Material Design
+The Bottom Navigation control is compatible with the Material Design
 [**Icons**](https://material.io/icons/) so it will be very easy for you to adopt them in your application.

 First add the Material+Icons import in your 'styles.css' file in the main application folder.